List of current WNBA broadcasters: Color analysts

-Twitter

-Twitter will carry selected WNBA broadcasts throughout the season.
-These games will be a simulcast of the world feed television broadcast.

 NBA TV

 NBAtv will carry select games throughout the season.
 These games will remain available on WNBA League Pass and will be a simulcast of the world feed television broadcast.

-CBS Sports Network

-Beginning with the 2019 season CBSSN entered into a contract to broadcast a minimum of 40 WNBA games per season.
-It is a multi-year deal, but the length of the deal wasn't announced.

 WNBA League Pass

 Every game not broadcast on an ESPN Network or CBSSN is carried live for everyone to watch on WNBA League Pass.
 No blackouts apply outside of the ESPN and CBSSN productions.